ssvjaya/Singlish/README.md

 3. For major changes, please open an issue to discuss your ideas first.

 ## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Open Source License.

 ## Contact
 - **Author**: ssvjaya